dtuskippy/reading-notes/class-02.md

     * Strict equality ( === ): checks if 2 values are equals, incl. whether of same type of not
     * Addition ( + ): adds two numbers together; also used with strings in concatentation
     * Not, does not equal ( !, !== ): basically inverts/negates what comes to the right of it, so !== means that two values are NOT equal
 3. Describe a real world Problem you could solve with a Function.
-    * Practial real world website example given in reading is the alert() function, which makes up a pop-up box appear in the browser
+    * Practical real world website example given in reading is the alert() function, which makes a pop-up box appear in the browser
     * Generally, the use cases for functions are as widespread as imaginable, as they're reusable blocks of code

 ### JavaScript Conditionals